cdlhub/documentation/md/DataConversionComponents.md

 $ damagetocsv < damage_bin_dict.bin > damage_bin_dict.csv
 ```
 [Return to top](#dataconversioncomponents)

----
-<a id="event footprint"></a>
+<a id="footprint"></a>
 ### footprint
+***
 The event footprint is required for the getmodel component, as well as an index file containing the starting positions of each event block.
 These must have the following location and filenames;

 * static/eventfootprint.bin
 * static/eventfootprint.idx